 Building codes contain "means of egress" provisions designed to ensure the safety of a building [4].
-However, these codes only provide basic guidelines and are not exhaustive and often insufficient for many practical situations [19].
+However, these codes only provide basic guidelines, are not exhaustive and are often insufficient for many practical situations [19].
 First, current codes and guidelines contain inconsistencies which may lead to misinterpretations.
 An effective computational tool can test whether a specific guideline is appropriate for a particular situation.
 Second, each building is unique, and compliance with design guidelines does not automatically ensure safety.
-Often, local geometries - shapes and sizes of spaces and obstacles - can have significant influence to egress, albeit in a subtle way.
-For instance, a widening in a corridor could actually exacerbate crowd flow, rather than, as one would assume, allowing people to move faster [12].
-To date, very few studies can be found in existing literature in terms of understanding how environmental constraints and local geometries impact crowd behaviors and movements.
-This type of studies is difficult since it often requires exposing real people to the actual, possibly dangerous, environment.
-A good computational tool which takes into consideration of human and social behavior of a crowd could serve as a viable alternative.
+Often, local geometries - shapes and sizes of spaces and obstacles - can have significant influence on egress, albeit in a subtle way.
+For instance, a widening in a corridor could actually exacerbate crowd flow, rather than allow people to move faster [12].
+To date, very few studies can be found in existing literature that examine how environmental constraints and local geometries impact crowd behaviors and movements.
+This type of study is difficult since it often requires exposing real people to the actual, and possibly dangerous, environment.
+A good computational tool which takes human and social behavior of a crowd into consideration could serve as a viable alternative.

 Computational tools are now commercially available for the simulation and design of emergency evacuation and egress.
-However, most current computational tools focus on the modeling of spaces and occupancies but rarely take into consideration of crowd behavior.
-On the other hand, the usefulness of a simulation tool is preconditioned by its ability to model properly and correctly the crowd who occupy the facility and their behaviors.
+However, most current computational tools focus on the modeling of spaces and occupancies but rarely take crowd behavior into consideration.
+On the other hand, the usefulness of a simulation tool is preconditioned by its ability to model properly and correctly the crowd who will occupy the facility and their behavior.
 Understanding nonadaptive crowd behaviors is essential to the development of effective egress strategies and models for achieving safety.
-Current computational models are found unable to cover the range of scenarios suitable for safety engineering purpose [19].
+Current computational models are unable to cover the range of scenarios suitable for safety engineering purposes [19].
 As noted by the Society of Fire Protection Engineers [23], "These (computational) models are attractive because they seem to more accurately simulate evacuations.
 However ... they tend to rely heavily on assumptions and it is not possible to gauge with confidence their predictive accuracy."

-In this paper, we present a framework to study nonadaptive crowd behaviors from the perspectives of human behavior and social interactions and to incorporate such behavior in a dynamic computational model suitable for the safe egress analysis.
-By incorporating different behavior-based models, we can gain better insights into the design of egress and to assess the performance of evacuation systems.
-The computational tool can potentially serve as a means to study safety engineering, such as assessing building codes and designs, testing safety and evacuation procedures, and crowd management.
+In this paper, we present a framework to study nonadaptive crowd behaviors from the perspective of human behavior and social interactions, and to incorporate such behavior in a dynamic computational model suitable for safe egress analysis.
+By incorporating different behavior-based models, we can gain better insight into the design of egress and to assess the performance of evacuation systems.
+The computational tool can potentially serve as a means to study safety engineering, such as assessing building codes and designs, testing safety and evacuation procedures and crowd management.